vatpac-technology/sops/docs/aerodromes/procedural/Tamworth.md

 Controllers must closely monitor the base and final legs of the circuit to ensure pilots do not pass through their assigned runway centreline.

 ### Circuits
-Circuits are to be flown in the direction coinciding with the Runway designator (Left/Right) at `A023`.
+Circuits are to be flown in the direction coinciding with the Runway designator (Left/Right) at `not above A025`.

 ## ATIS
 ### Runway Mode Formatting